avarghesein/WhiteStat/README.md

 #### Tools Used

-The Utility has been built using Python3 (Flask , Pandas and SQLite for persistance), and packaged as a Docker Container.
+The Utility has been built using Python3 (Flask , Pandas and SQLite for persistance, Bootstrap/JQuery for UX), and packaged as a Docker Container.
 As of now it supports both X64 and arm/Armhf (ArmV7) architectures, and container image for both has been available in Docker Hub.

 ## Prerequisites :